AllenSikorski/AllenPortfolio/content/en/about.md

   My work focuses on keeping business-critical systems reliable, documented, connected, and easy to support in real-world operating environments.

 study: >-
-  I’ve completed university-level coursework toward a B.S. in Computer and Electrical Engineering, with a technical foundation in network architecture, systems design, hardware/software integration, and infrastructure support.
-Professionally, my strongest experience is in systems administration, Microsoft 365 and Exchange Online, virtualized infrastructure, networking, endpoint support, and physical security systems.
-I also use tools like PowerShell, Python, Docker, Node-RED, and Grafana to automate routine work, improve visibility, and make IT operations easier to maintain.
+  I’m currently pursuing a Bachelor of Information and Communication Technology through the College of Engineering at New Mexico State University, where I maintain a 4.0 GPA and expect to graduate in 2027.
+I anticipate continuing my education with a Master of Information Technology, targeting completion in 2028.
+Professionally, my strongest experience is in systems administration, Microsoft 365 and Exchange Online, virtualized infrastructure, networking, endpoint management, and physical security systems.
+I also use PowerShell, Python, Docker, Node-RED, and Grafana to automate routine work, improve visibility, and make IT operations easier to maintain.

 passion_title: "What I'm passionate about"
 passion_text: >-